fChristenson/the-question-in-question/src/chapters/career_growth_and_job_market/page_025.md

 ## How To Evaluate Companies When Applying For A Job?

+It depends on what you are looking to evaluate.
+There are some general hints that I can share but for the most part you are going in blind each time.
+At least, if you want to evaluate how life working in the company will be.
+Working conditions can differ a great deal even within the same role from company to company.

+First, I usually look at the role and the tools posted in the description of the job role.
+I argue that it is fair to say that, similar tools mean similar working conditions regardless of company.
+At least, as far as the coding is concerned.
+Your coworkers will differ a lot and these are people you can't really evaluate before you start working.
+Their ideas and values naturally has a large impact on the coding you will be doing but in general the same stack means roughly the same type of workflow in each company.

+Second, I ask about how the delivery process work.
+This is important since depending on the culture you may have to shoulder most work planning yourself or you may have a whole team of Scrum masters, various types of product owners and other stakeholders.
+This gives me a rough idea of how much process I will be dealing with and how mature the planning process is.

+These are the main points I usually consider.

 ## How Long Does It Take For A Junior Developer To Be In Demand?

+On average, 5 years.
+However, it is worth knowing that the demand starts rising even after 1 year of work experience.

+5 years is about the time where developers have had a chance to work long enough to become more or less self reliant.
+That is the main thing companies care about.
+It can be the case that you reach that point quicker so don't treat 5 years as a hard number but rather a general estimate.

 ## How To Choose The Best Opportunities As A Developer?

+Start by considering what your long term goals are and how the options presented to you help you to achieve them.
+A good mindset I have followed is to think in terms of hard skills and experiences.
+In other words, what do you need to know in order to reach your long term goals?
+What opportunities do you have and what skills will they help you practice?
+A big part in finding the right career path is understanding what you need to learn to feel confident when taking the next step.
+In some cases you may be tempted to take on work that is benefitting your employer at the expense of your goals.
+Try to avoid these situations and strive to find work that have a mutual benefit to you and the company.
+If the company benefits from the work you do and you gain experience needed for your long term goals, that is the best possible situation for both parties.

+In short, pick opportunities that will grow your market value.
+If you you are a junior developer, pick work that will give you coding practice.
+If you are a senior, pick up work that will give you exposure to leadership, if your goal is to climb.
+What the right choices are very much depends on your goal but always remember to focus on skills and experience gained from the work you do.
+It is those that give you market value and those people will look first at when you want to take the next step.

 ## What Happens To Developers In Big It Companies As They Age?